vivek34561/Lovable_Clone/README.md

 ## Configuration

-- Model: change the `model` name or `temperature` in `agent/graph.py` where `ChatOpenAI` is created.
+- Model: change the `model` name or `temperature` in `agent/graph.py` where `ChatGroq` (or your chosen LLM) is created.
-- Provider/endpoint: `base_url` is set to `https://models.inference.ai.azure.com`.
-Keep or modify as needed for your provider.
+- Provider/endpoint: if switching to OpenAI-compatible endpoints, adjust the client and environment variables accordingly.
 - Tools: to enable shell execution inside the agent, add `run_cmd` to `coder_tools` in `agent/graph.py` (use carefully).
 - Safety: writes are restricted to `generated_project/` by `safe_path_for_project`.
 If a task references a path outside this folder, it will fail by design.